 Filing a property tax return allows the property owner to state the "value" of their property and ensure all taxable items are listed to avoid penalties or incorrect taxation.
 Filing of this document may create a review of the county’s value of the property being returned.
 Reasonable notice is hereby provided that an onsite inspection by a member of the county appraisal staff may be required.
 Said property visit will be for the purpose of determining the correctness of the information contained in the county’s appraisal record for the property being returned.

-To receive the benefit of homestead exemption, a homeowner must file an application with the Tax Assessors office.
-An application can be filed anytime during the year but must be filed between January 1 and April 1 of the given year to be applied for that years tax bill.
-If applied for after April 1 the exemption will become effective for the following tax year. http://www.effinghamcounty.org/506/About-Homestead-Exemptions
+To receive the benefit of Homestead Exemption, a homeowner must file an application with the Tax Assessor's office.
+Applications are taken year round.
+April 1 is the date that determines what tax year the Homestead will go into effect.
+Meaning: If Homestead is applied for after April 1 the exemption will become effective for the following tax year.

 Appraisers in the Area

-Did you receive a green postcard in the mail?
+Did you receive a green postcard in the mail, or a yellow paper in at your door?
 If so, O.C.G.A.
 SEC.
 48-5-264.1 requires that we inform the homeowner that one of our appraisers may be in your area reviewing within the next 60 days.
 No action is necessary.
 Please contact our office and speak with an appraiser if you have any questions or concerns.
 912-754-2125.